-To detect inactive teams or groups based on activity, ShareGate Apricot looks for user-generated activity and extracts the dates of such activities.
+To detect inactive teams or groups, ShareGate Apricot looks for user-generated activity and extracts the dates of these activities.
 We call this activity crawling.

 We look for activity in the following workloads: